phylor/iot-proxy/README.md

 ### Basic Server Setup

-Currently only either HTTP or HTTPS is supported (not simultaneously).
-The server can be strengthened with SSL client certificates.
+The IoT proxy can listen on HTTP or HTTPS (or both simultaneously).
+In the case of HTTPS, it is strengthened with SSL client certificates.

     {
       "listen": {
-        "http": true,
+        "http": { "enabled": true },
-        "https": false,
+        "https": { "enabled": false }
       },
       "authentication": {
         "ssl": {